jawerty/res/README.md

 # res
 A tiny command-line HTTP client.
 Easily interact with HTTP calls at a faster speed within your terminal.
 Built on top of the requests library and meant to be a command line wrapper for requests.

-Current version: v0.1.4
+Current version: v0.1.6

 ```
+res v0.1.6

-REST it up with python.
+HTTP it up with python.
 Use res to make command line http calls.
+I made this to make the development of my REST API to be a little bit easier.

 Usage:
   res (-h | --help)